scikit-learn-contrib/imbalanced-learn/doc/metrics.rst

 levels of functionality or movie ratings.

 The :func:`macro_averaged_mean_absolute_error` :cite:`esuli2009ordinal` is used
 for imbalanced ordinal classification.
-We compute each MAE for each class and average them, giving an equal weight to each class.
+The mean absolute error is computed for each class and averaged over classes, giving an equal weight to each class.

 .. _classification_report: